 It usually occurs between the ages of forty eight and fifty two, but perimenopause can start in a woman's thirties.
 When a woman reaches this stage, the ovaries stop releasing eggs and menstruation ceases.
 This may be a slow process where the cycles become further apart, or it may happen quicker.
 Some of the symptoms associated with menopause are: hot flashes, fatigue, headaches, heart palpitations, anxiety, depression, nervous, irritable, inability to sleep, increase in urinary tract infections, vaginal infections, memory loss or "fog", decreased libido.
 The symptoms are associated with the drop in production of hormones, especially estrogen and progesterone.
 This decrease in hormones and the symptoms associated with it can be nutritionally supported.
 The following are herbs that support a woman during menopause.
 Wild Yam is used for hot flashes.
 Shatavari is for anger and fatigue.
 Black Cohosh is for hot flashes, sweating, sleep and mood challenges.
 St. John's Wart is used not only for depression but for sleep issues and hot flashes.
 Korean Ginseng helps with mood, sleep, sexual health, and energy levels.
 Sage can help with sweating and memory issues.
 All of these herbs are included in the product that I use to support women through their menopausal phase of life.
 Feel free to contact me for a nutritional evaluation and get the support you need to help you through menopause.
 We have all heard the statistics of how many women are being diagnosed with breast cancer.
 More women are being daignosed than ever before.
 So what can you do to become healthier and help your body get the nutrition it needs to support your breasts?
 Here are just a few compounds that research has shown to benefit breast health.

 1. Black Currant Seed Oil is a natural source of gamma-linolenic acid (GLA), which is one of two essential fatty acids responsible for the function and growth of cells, nerves, muscles, and organs.
 2. Omega-3 Fats are found in oily fish, flax seeds and walnuts.
 Research has found that women with the highest omega-3 fats in breast fatty tissue were less likely to have breast cancer that women with the least omega-3 fats.
 (International Journal of Cancer, 2002 Mar 1;98(1):78-83) 3.
 Cruciferous Vegetables, such as Kale and Brussels sprouts, contain phytochemicals known as glucosinolates.
 These compounds have been shown to protect against colon, breast, prostate, thyroid, cervical, and other cancers.
 4. Fiber helps reduce excess estrogen and remove it from the body.
-5. Although not a food, a healthy weight is known to reduce risk of many diseases, including breast cancer.
-The turkey is thawing, the last minute grocery shopping is starting, and friends and family will soon arrive.
-Such a joyous celebration!
-Don't let the festivities be ruined by indigestion due to the rich menu.
-There are two ways to assist your digestion through the holiday season.
+5. Although not a food, a healthy weight is known to reduce risk of many diseases, including breast cancer. |

 AuthorDr.
 Laura would like to share her knowledge so that everyone can live a healthier, happier life.
 Archives